oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### How can I help with the Oyranos CMS?

-You could help by testing, reporting bugs or providing according patches, doing translations, as well as suggesting useful changes or, if we all feel well with it, become part of the development team.
+You could help by testing, reporting bugs or providing according patches, doing translations, as well as suggesting useful changes or becoming part of the development team.

 We need people with fantasy for going possibly new paths, meticulousness for assuring quality, analytical, didactic and aesthetic skills and